 If a genie could grant us a wish, most of us would probably ask him for more hours in a day.
-Even with the wealth of productivity tools available today, time management and procrastination are still common struggles in both our personal and professional lives.
+Even with the wealth of productivity tools available today, including salon management app software like Phorest, time management and procrastination are still common struggles in both our personal and professional lives.
 As a leader, time management should be part of your soft skills.
 It allows you to have control over your business rather than having it control you.

 However, deeply rooted habits don’t just go away at the first attempt — bad habits die hard.
 It can sometimes be a lengthy process, but if time management is a skill, it means it can be taught and certainly can change your mindset and how you function.
 If you’re all over the place, so will your team be.
 If you’re organised and focused, your staff might not all be, but you will leave less chance for challenging behaviours to arise.